Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Dual Qualifiers

 Dual qualifiers are those horses that not only have a dosage of 4.00 or less but also are within 10 pounds of the high weight in the Experimental Free Handicap rating.
 It is based only on races from the contenders' 2-year-old season.
-The last Dual Qualifier to win the Derby was Silver Charm in 1997.
-This year's competing dual qualifiers are Any Given Saturday, Circular Quay, Great Hunter, Liquidity, Nobiz Like Shobiz, Scat Daddy, Stormello and Street Sense.
+The last Dual Qualifier to win the Derby was Street Sense in 2007.

 Raise A Native Sire Line